Edgecoin Price Reaches $0.90 (EDGT)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Edgecoin was first traded on November 12th, 2020.
+Edgecoin’s launch date was November 12th, 2020.
 Edgecoin’s total supply is 1,000,000,000 tokens and its circulating supply is 210,000,000 tokens.
 Edgecoin’s official website is www.edgecoinbank.com.
 Edgecoin’s official Twitter account is @ebankofficial and its Facebook page is accessible here.
 The Reddit community for Edgecoin is https://reddit.com/r/edgecoinbank/.

 Edgecoin Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Edgecoin directly using US dollars.
-Investors seeking to acquire Edgecoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Edgecoin using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Edgecoin directly using U.S. dollars.
+Investors seeking to trade Edgecoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Edgecoin using one of the exchanges listed above.

 Receive News & Updates for Edgecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Edgecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.